Upper South Creek Advanced Water Recycling Centre

 Construction Information

 Our delivery partner, John Holland, is building the AWRC, a treated water pipeline from Kemps Creek to the Nepean River at Wallacia and a brine water pipeline from Kemps Creek to our existing wastewater network at Lansdowne.
-The pipelines is built underground, mostly in road reserves and public spaces.
+The pipelines are built underground, mostly in road reserves and public spaces.
 Some sections of pipeline will need to be installed across private properties.

 Construction is underway in parts of Badgerys Creek, Bonnyrigg, Bonnyrigg Heights, Cabramatta, Cabramatta West, Canley Heights, Canley Vale, Cecil Hills, Cecil Park, Elizabeth Hills, Fairfield, Green Valley, Kemps Creek, Lansdowne, Lansvale, Luddenham, Mount Pritchard, Mulgoa and Wallacia.